 That's how he developed a keen understanding of the difference between skating on dull blades and ones that have been carefully sharpened.
-So Shinault learned how to do that and invested his own money in the equipment.

 With the money Shinault earned, he'd prowl Goodwill and other thrift stores for used skates and buy them, sharpen them, and add them to his inventory.

 People donated unwanted skates, too.
 Others came through